kylezook06/Immune-Defender/README.md

 - **HUD polish:** Level + stage counters, power-up timers, and a brief banner announcing the current stage/level.
 - **Visual clarity:** Shield aura around the player and distinct icon shapes for the two power-ups.
 - **Audio-ready:** Torpedo launch shots and an implosion stinger when you lose a life (use the optional `p5.sound.min.js` or the p5.sound CDN and keep the `.wav` files alongside `sketch.js` or in an `assets/` folder).
 - **Touch friendly:** Drag to steer and hold your finger to fire; keyboard controls still work on desktop.
-The canvas scales to fit the viewport and shows a quick rotate hint if you’re in portrait.
+The canvas scales to fit the viewport, clamps overflow, and shows a quick rotate hint in portrait that fades to a small corner reminder after 15 seconds.
 - **Immunology flair:**
   - Color-coded, level-gated pathogens: core bacteria/viruses at Level 1, parasites join at Level 2 with dive-bomb behavior, encapsulated bacteria at Level 3, drifting spore mines at Level 4, orbiting swarm clusters at Level 5, snaking helminths at Level 6, mutating jitter viruses at Level 7, spore-launching artillery at Level 8, and macroparasite mini-bosses at Level 9 and beyond.
   - Formations ease up on Stage 1 of each level, keep parasites out until Stage 2, and vary dive-bomber density by stage (light at 2-1, heavier mid-stage, lighter again at 5-1) so the screen stays readable while new variants rotate in.